Read Full Report

 Engineering

-Candace E. Wark Professor of Mechanical and Aerospace Engineering, and Associate Dean Armour College of Engineering Illinois Institute of Technology Chicago
+Professor of Mechanical and Aerospace Engineering, and

 RESEARCH COUNCIL STAFF